 More than 6.5 million children are eligible for special education services under the Individuals with Disabilities Education Act (IDEA).
 The federal government has committed to contributing 40 percent of the average per pupil expenditure for each special education student, but we have never met this funding target.

-That’s why I introduced the IDEA Full Funding Act, a bipartisan bill that would require regular increases in special education funding.
+That’s why I’ve introduced the IDEA Full Funding Act every Congress since I was first elected.
+This bipartisan bill would require regular increases in special education funding to fulfill the government’s commitment.
 This bill will help ensure students with disabilities receive the support and resources they need to help them prepare for further education, employment, and independent living.